 Since late 2010, the PVC industry in the U.S. has experienced an increase in PVC resin exports, driven largely by more competitive feedstock and energy cost positions in the U.S. As a consequence, the U.S. PVC resin industry operating rates have improved since 2010.
-In addition, our 2014 acquisition of Vinnolit Holdings GmbH and its subsidiary companies, an integrated global leader in specialty PVC resins, has contributed to improved operating margins and cash flows for our Vinyls segment.
-With the acquisition of Axiall Corporation ("Axiall") in 2016, Westlake is the third-largest chlor-alkali producer and the third-largest PVC producer in the world.
+Westlake is the second-largest chlor-alkali producer and the second-largest PVC producer in the world.
 Globally, there were large chlor-alkali capacity additions between 2008 and 2015 resulting in excess capacity and lower industry operating rates which exerted downward pressure on caustic soda pricing.
-Since 2015, the capacity additions have been outpaced by an increase in demand driven by improving economic growth and U.S. producers' competitive export position, which has resulted in improved operating rates and caustic soda pricing.
-Westlake is the second-largest purchaser of ethylene in the U.S., and lower prices of ethylene could positively impact our Vinyls segment.
-Our recent acquisition of NAKAN is expected to expand our Vinyls segment's downstream business and increase our global footprint.
+From 2015 through the end of 2018, the capacity additions have been outpaced by an increase in demand driven by improving economic growth and U.S. producers' competitive export position, which resulted in improved operating rates and caustic soda pricing.
+Since the end of 2018, the uncertainties surrounding international trade have impacted both domestic and export prices for our products.
+Depending on the performance of the global economy, potential changes in international trade and tariffs policies, the trend of crude oil prices and the timing of the new ethylene capacity additions in 2020 and beyond, our financial condition, results of operations or cash flows could be negatively or positively impacted.